SparsePO: Controlling Preference Alignment of LLMs via Sparse Token Masks

 \section{Conclusion}

 We introduced Sparse Token-level Preference Optimization (SparsePO), a novel LM alignment strategy that learns to weight the reward and KL divergence for each particular token in a response during PO training.
 We proposed two masking strategies, obtaining model activation-based masks from the reference model and learning mask representations either commonly for both reward and divergence terms or independently.
 By allowing masks to be learned along with preference, we observed that they converged to a non-trivial level of sparsity which can be controlled with well-studied hyper-parameters in preference optimization, while being dependent on target preference proxy.
 Extensive experiments across several tasks and domains, reveal that our method consistently outperforms strong baselines that model preference at the response and token-level, while assigning higher rewards and lower KL values to tokens that are important for inferring target preference.
-SparsePO can be easily extended to use other masking strategies and can be combined with other PO variations.